 When Chalet Lucaval is booked for a party of 12, the organiser will receive 50% off one holiday.

-All that hasn’t changed is its position.
-Part of the very exclusive La Légettaz area above the Club Med, Lucaval is precisely 20 seconds’ walk from the edge of the skiing (we timed it).
-At the start of the day you make the easy glide across the M piste to the Solaise or Olympique bubbles, the Rogoney charlift or the Légettaz poma, or our favourite, the Bellevarde Express chair.
+Part of the very exclusive La Légettaz area above the Club Med, Lucaval is precisely 20 seconds’ walk from the edge of the excellent M piste (we timed it).
+At the start of the day you make the easy glide across to the Solaise or Olympique bubbles, the Rogoney charlift or the Légettaz poma, or our favourite, the Bellevarde Express chair.
 And at the end of the day, you ski from Solaise to 50m from the chalet.
-If it doesn’t suit you to finish up on Solaise, the Rogoney chair is always the last lift to close, making it possible to traverse home from every direction, the free Train Bleu bus stops just by the chalet, and from 17.30 until 20.00 our own Land Rover shuttle runs from the Tourist Office to the door.
+If it doesn’t suit you to finish up on Solaise, the Rogoney chair is always the last lift to close, making it possible to traverse home from every direction, while the free Train Bleu bus stops just by the chalet.

 For après-skiers, Lucaval is six minutes’ walk from the very smart Étincelle restaurant, or ten from the slightly less smart Cocorico après-ski club.
 (We never trust these “just a few seconds…” sales pitches, but it certainly won’t take you longer.
 It was paced out by a pensioner in heavy snowboots.
 OK, he wasn’t pushing a double buggy through a foot of powder with a leg in plaster, but he’s not Usain Bolt either…)

 We did provide an early-evening Land Rover service between the village and the chalet, but with the piste next door and the free and frequent ski bus until dinner time, it was rarely used.
 For people in a rush to return to the chalet, Taxi Raffi will provide a taxi shuttle in an eight-seater minibus for €35 (per vehicle, not per person) at any time any day except busy Saturdays.